jimburton/noughts-and-crosses-react/README.md

    As you can see, the interface to our app consists of a single button.
 Throughout the tutorial you will be making incremental changes to this file and adding others.
-The final version of the components for this app are in the `etc` directory.
+If you want to jump ahead and see the final versions of the components for this app, you can find them in the `etc` directory.

 ## Constructing a board